lukechn99/github-quickstart/intro_computer_networks/final_study_guide.md

 As an aside, reliable delivery can be used on less dependable mediums (like wireless).
 These are the same protocols as the network layer: GBN and SR. More reliable forms oflinks like twisted pair or fiber don't need this.

+***MAC Protocols: CSMA, CSMA/CD, Token Passing, Token Ring, and Ethernet*** MAC protocols can be grouped into either *random access* or *ontrolled access*
+Controlled access are token passing, token ring, and ethernet.
-***MAC Protocols: CSMA, CSMA/CD, Token Passing, Token Ring, and Ethernet*** MAC protocols can be grouped into either *random access* or * Token rings release their token after reception of a frame while another protocol called FDDI releases the token after it has transmitted its own frame.
+Token rings release their token after reception of a frame while another protocol called FDDI releases the token after it has transmitted its own frame.

+Random access are ALOHA, slotted ALOHA, CSMA, CSMA/CD, and CSMA/CA. They need to know how to detect or avoid collisions and recover.

 ---